abdulbariks/NomadAtlas-Client/README.md

   - Post experiences, photos, and travel stories.
   - Like and comment on other users’ posts.
 - Added **interactive UI** using `Framer Motion` for smooth animations.
-- Integrated **backend API** for post creation, likes, and comments using Axios.
+- Integrated **backend API** for post creation, likes, and comments.
-- Created **secure routes** to ensure only logged-in users can create or interact with posts.

 ---